 Boasting an impressive 26-inch ripping capacity, it goes through boards up to 3-9/16 inches thick with ease.
 The motor power and speed make it easy work with even the hardest of woods.
 It also includes two table extensions to adjust both the length and width of the table's size, creating a space of up to 40 x 35-7/8 inches, to support even the largest pieces of wood.

 Plus, the reliable fence clings tightly to the table, perfectly parallel with the rotation of the blade for accurate cuts every time.
 This table saw also grants users maximum versatility in the way it cuts.
 The adjustment tracking knob located on the front side of the saw's body allows woodworkers to change both the height and angle of the blade easily.

 Bevel the blade anywhere from 0 to 45 degrees to the left while still maintaining a respectable cutting capacity of 2-1/2 inches.
 And, depending on the needs of your project, you can always swap out the included blade for a dado head to help create strong joints in your workpieces.

-Aside from a reliable and compact table saw, this package also includes a miter gauge for cutting along angles, a rip stick to maximize safety and a sturdy fence to guide boards in a straight line.
+Aside from a reliable, this package also includes a miter gauge for cutting along angles, a rip stick to maximize safety and a sturdy fence to guide boards in a straight line.

 It also has two table extensions to increase your workspace in either direction, two eight-inch never-flat wheels, adjustment wrenches, a 2-1/2-inch dust port to minimize cleanup, onboard storage for simple organization and a two-year warranty.